tilemill-project/tilemill/platforms/osx/packaging.md

 1) Currently depends on node-sqlite master: https://github.com/developmentseed/node-sqlite3/issues/34

+2) Until a new SDK is posted if you are not using clang++ to compile things (likely just using g++) then you will need to remove the text of "-Wno-unused-function -Wno-uninitialized -Wno-array-bounds -Wno-parentheses -Wno-char-subscripts" from $MAPNIK_ROOT/usr/local/bin/mapnik-config below

 2) Where npm installs zlib, sqlite3, and node-mapnik depends on where these modules are defined in each depdencies package.json.
 The instructions below may differ slightly in terms of where in node-modules you need to look to find